Beijing: Beijing is set to launch its new subway metro line costing about USD 5.78 billion to ease the traffic in Chinese capital.

 However, by 2015, the number of subway lines in Beijing will reach 19, with a combined length of 561 km.

 Whereas, Beijing plans to increase the total subway length to 1,000 km by 2020.

-Chinese government has sanctioned a host of new construction projects infrastructure of railways and subways in different cities in order to revitalise the export dependent economy which posted a 13 year low of 7.8 per cent growth rate last year due to decline in global exports.
+The Chinese government has sanctioned a host of new construction projects infrastructure of railways and subways in different cities in order to revitalise the export dependent economy which posted a 13-year low of 7.8 percent growth rate last year due to decline in global exports.